sgebauer/repeng-xmltk/README.md

 cvs [checkout aborted]: unrecognized auth response from xmltk.cvs.sourceforge.net: cvs pserver: cannot read /cvsroot/xmltk/ CVSROOT/config: Operation not permitted
 ```

+In case the CVS repository fails completely, there is also a partial mirror available [on GitHub](https://github.com/sgebauer/xmltk).
+The Dockerfile contains instructions on how to switch the build over to the mirror.

 Running the Experiment
 ----------------------